ruben-david-roy/NeuraNET-API-Playground/README.md

 ## Overview

-This open source Streamlit application is the official [NeuraNET API Playground](https://playground.neuranet-ai.com) and provides an interactive interface to the NeuraNET API, allowing users to access and utilize AI models for chat (and with vision), image generation, TTS (Text-To-Speech) and Moderation.
+This open source Streamlit application is the official [NeuraNET API Playground](https://playground.neuranet-ai.com) and provides an interactive interface to the NeuraNET API, allowing users to access and utilize AI models for chat (and with vision), image generation, and TTS (Text-To-Speech).

 ## Features
 - **API Authentication**: Secure API key input for accessing NeuraNET services.
-- **Model Selection**: Users can choose between chat, chat with vision, image generation, text to speech and moderation models.
+- **Model Selection**: Users can choose between chat, chat with vision, image generation and text to speech.
 - **Dynamic Inputs**: Input fields adapt based on the model selected.
 - **Error Handling**: The app includes checks for missing API keys and empty inputs, along with error messages for user guidance.